JaimanP1/demo-repo2/README.md

 on new branch, use add and commit commands as normal

+check differences between main and branch using diff command

 create pull request

 go to github and approve merge there OR